Test Drive: The Cupping Brewer

 The simplicity of the Cupping Brewer

 Other cupping-savvy aspects in the cup include a design that is thought to be a reference to wine decanters in order to bring out the aroma in the dry-ground assessment.
-The shape also helps separate the coffee grounds from the liquid that is brewed more easily, creating it less likely to see them end up inside the cup.
-This steeps the vessel difficult to clean manually.
+The shape likewise helps separate the coffee grounds from the liquid that is brewed more easily, creating it less likely to see them end up inside the cup.
+This brews the vessel difficult to clean manually.
 You will require a dishwasher or handle brush for cleaning the interior of the Cupping Brewer.

-A Cupping Brewer is designed for drinking
+A Cupping Brewer is designed for downing